5jt/dyalog-cookbook/manuscript/14_Services.md

 * The Service might have created a CONTINUE workspace for all sorts of reasons.

   Keep in mind that once a second thread is started, Dyalog is not able any more to save a CONTINUE workspace.
 On the other hand you should have established error trapping before a second thread is started; that would avoid this problem.
 * Start the "Event Viewer" and check whether any useful piece of information is provided.
+Although our application does not write to the application log yet, the SCM might!

 ### The Service starts but ignores "Pause" and "Stop" requests.

 This requires the log file to contain all the information we expect: calling parameters etc. In such a case we _know_ that the Service has started and is running.

-* Check whether you have really called `ServiceState.Init` at an early stage.
+* Check whether you have really called `ServiceState.Init`.
 * Make sure that you have called `CheckServiceMessages` in the main loop of the application.

-If these two conditions are met then it's hard to imagine what could the application prevent from reacting to any requests of the SCM, except when you have an endless loop somewhere in your application.
+If these two conditions are met then it's hard to imagine what could prevent the application from reacting to any requests of the SCM, except when you have an endless loop somewhere in your application.

 ### The application does not do what's supposed to do.

 First  and foremost it is worth mentioning that any application that is supposed to run as a Service should be developed as an ordinary application, including test cases.
 When it passes such test cases you have reasons to be confident that the application should run fine as a Service as well.

 Having said this, there can be surprising differences between running as an ordinary application and a Service.
-For example, when a Service runs not with a user's account but with the system account (which is quite normal to do) any call to `#.FilesAndDirs.GetTempPath` results in `"C:\Windows\System32\config\systemprofile\AppData\Local\Apps"` while for a user's account it would be something like `'C:\Users\{username}\AppData\Local\Temp'`.
+For example, when a Service runs not with a user's account but with the system account (which is quite normal to do) any call to `#.FilesAndDirs.GetTempPath` results in

+`"C:\Windows\System32\config\systemprofile\AppData\Local\Apps"`

+while for a user's account it would be something like

+`'C:\Users\{username}\AppData\Local\Temp'`.

 When the application behaves in an unexpected way you need to debug it, and for that Ride is invaluable.